 The second component of the theory of Nash equilibrium-that the players' beliefs about each other's actions are correct-implies, in particular, that two players' beliefs about a third player's action are the same.
-For this reason, the condition is sometimes said to be that the players' "expectations are coordinated".
+For this reason, the condition is sometimes referred to as the requirement that the players' "expectations are coordinated".

 The situations to which we wish to apply the theory of Nash equilibrium do not in general correspond exactly to the idealized setting described above.
 For example, in some cases the players do not have much experience with the game; in others they do not view each play of the game in isolation.
-Whether or not the notion of Nash equilibrium is appropriate in any given situation is a matter of judgment.
+Whether the notion of Nash equilibrium is appropriate in any given situation is a matter of judgment.
 In some cases, a poor fit with the idealized setting may be mitigated by other considerations.
 For example, inexperienced players may be able to draw conclusions about their opponents' likely actions from their experience in other situations, or from other sources.
-(One aspect of such reasoning is discussed in the box on page 30).
+(One aspect of such reasoning is discussed in the box on page 32).
 Ultimately, the test of the appropriateness of the notion of Nash equilibrium is whether it gives us insights into the problem at hand.

 With the aid of an additional piece of notation, we can state the definition of a Nash equilibrium precisely.
 Let a be an action profile, in which the action of each player i is $a_i$ .
-Let $a_i'$ be any action of player i (either equal to $a_i$ , or different from it).
-Then $(a_i', a{-i})$ denotes the action profile in which every player j except i chooses her action $a_j$ as specified by a, whereas player i chooses $a_i'$ .
+Let $a'i$ be any action of player i (either equal to $a_i$ , or different from it).
+Then $(a'i, a{-i})$ denotes the action profile in which every player j except i chooses her action $a_j$ as specified by a, whereas player i chooses $a'i$ .
 (The -i subscript on a stands for "except i".)
-That is, $(a_i', a{-i})$ is the action profile in which all the players other than i adhere to a while i "deviates" to $a_i'$ .
-(If $a_i' = a_i$ then of course $(a_i', a{-i}) = (a_i, a{-i}) = a$ .)
-If there are three players, for example, then $(a_2', a{-2})$ is the action profile in which players 1 and 3 adhere to a (player 1 chooses $a_1$ , player 3 chooses $a_3$ ) and player 2 deviates to $a_2'$ .
+That is, $(a'i, a{-i})$ is the action profile in which all the players other than i adhere to a while i "deviates" to $a'i$ .
+(If $a'i = a_i$ , then of course $(a'i, a{-i}) = (a_i, a{-i}) = a$ .)
+If there are three players, for example, then $(a'2, a{-2})$ is the action profile in which players 1 and 3 adhere to a (player 1 chooses $a_1$ , player 3 chooses $a_3$ ) and player 2 deviates to $a'2$ .